Urinary incontinence - retropubic suspension

 During open surgery:

-During laparoscopic surgery, the doctor makes a smaller cut in your belly.
+During laparoscopic surgery, the surgeon makes a smaller cut in your belly.
 A tube-like device that allows the doctor to see your organs (laparoscope) is put into your belly through this cut.
-The doctor sutures the bladder neck, part of the wall of the vagina, and the urethra to the bones and ligaments in the pelvis.
+The surgeon sutures the bladder neck, part of the wall of the vagina, and the urethra to the bones and ligaments in the pelvis.

 Why the Procedure Is Performed